How many times have you looked up a local business on Google or Facebook and went straight to their customer reviews?

 This includes your Google My Business (GMB) account.
 GMB is what you use to collect and show off your reviews.
 It’s your Google profile for your business.

-Not surprisingly, more customer reviews significantly help with Google My Business optimization.
+Not surprisingly, more customer reviews helps you optimize Google My Business.
 More reviews also increase exposure for your GMB profile.

 That’s because reviews are a “ranking signal” that Google uses to display your business on Google Search.